Gravitational effects in birefringent quantum electrodynamics: Bound states and spectrum of hydrogen

 The definitions of the Laguerre functions $L_n^\lambda(z)$ and the two component spherical spinors $\mathcal{Y}^m_\kappa (\vect{n})$, and the precise form of the normalization constant $\mathcal{N}$ are given in the appendix.
 The $\chi^{(s)}$ denote the unit spinors for the proton, with $\chi^{(+\tfrac{1}{2})} = (1,\,0)$, $\chi^{(-\tfrac{1}{2})} = (0,\,1)$.

-Since we wish to inspect the effects of ray-optically invisible non-metricities on the 21~cm line, we are especially interested in the level splitting of the ground state(s).
+Since we wish to inspect how general linear deviations from a merely metric background impact the 21~cm line, we are especially interested in the level splitting of the ground state(s).
 These we denote by $|ms\rangle:= |0, -1, m, s\rangle$ with both the electron spin $m$ and and the proton spin $s$ taking values either $-\tfrac{1}{2}$ or $+\tfrac{1}{2}$.
 With all these prerequisites at hand, we can now begin to calculate all the relevant contributions to the 4-by-4 ground state transition matrix $\langle m's' | T_g | ms \rangle$.
 By the outline at the end of \cref{subsec:secondorder}, the latter is given by

 where the single contributions explicitly read

 Remember that the sums in the second order terms run over only those combinations of quantum numbers for which $E(n'',|\kappa''|)$ is different from the ground state energy $E_g$, such that the denominator is non-zero.
 The second order term in the last line is a cross-term from the square, thus the factor of two.
 More precisely, this would have to be two terms, $H_\text{ hfs}H_\text{ abs}$ and $H_\text{ abs}H_\text{ hfs}$, which a priori are not equal.
 However, our explicit calculation below shows that this in fact is the case, which brings about the two.